hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-pre-requisite.md

 ####Virtual Environment

 Ceph can run on commodity hardware, that makes building and maintaining petabyte-scale data clusters economically viable.
-When planning for the Performance, Capacity and Resiliency of the Ceph Cluster, review sizing with HP to make sure the Solution will fit the SLA.
-Ceph can run on HP SL230s, HP SL4540s and HP DL580s- sizing is completely driven the SLAs.
-Small Proof of Concept clusters and development clusters can run successfully on Virtual Machines with minimal system requirements.
-For example, 1VM running Admin, 1 VM running radosgw, 3 VMs running Ceph OSD, 1VM running Monitor.
+When planning for the performance, capacity and resiliency of the Ceph cluster, review sizing with HP to make sure the solution will fit the SLA.
+Ceph can run on HP SL230s, HP SL4540s and HP DL580s - sizing is completely driven the SLAs.
+Small proof-of-concept clusters and development clusters can run successfully on Virtual Machines with minimal system requirements.
+For example, you can configure 1 VM running Admin, 1 VM running radosgw, 3 VMs running Ceph OSD, and 1 VM running Monitor.

-<**need** to fix the table as per the document>
+<**need** **to fix the table as per the document>**

 <table>
 <table style="text-align: left; vertical-align: top; width:650px;">